ndavison/groundwork/README.md

 virtual host, then you can setup an Apache alias to the public directory to achieve a nicer directory on your web side.

+The file App/config.php contains the variable `$basedir` which you will need to change to reflect where groundwork exists relative to the web root - e.g. if it is installed into http://foo.com/bar/, then '/bar/' would be your `$basedir` value.

 groundwork is built to work with [Composer](http://getcomposer.org) and as such having Composer installed is a requirement.